LEGO/pulumi-get-value/CONTRIBUTING.md

 ## Pull Requests

-**Please, make sure you open an issue before starting with a Pull Request, unless it's a typo or a really obvious error.** Pull requests are the best way to propose changes to the specification.
+**Please, make sure you open an issue before starting with a Pull Request, unless it's a typo or an obvious error.** Pull requests are the best way to propose changes to the specification.

 ## Conventional commits